HoLLy-HaCKeR/qmk_firmware/keyboards/preonic/keymaps/holly/readme.md

-# The default Preonic layout - largely based on the Planck's
+# HoLLy's Preonic layout

-Changes from the default layout:
+Changes from the default Preonic layout:
+- **Changed right space key to be shift**
-- Moved bottom left CTRL, SUPER, ALT keys to follow standard ANSI layout
+- **Reorder bottom left CTRL, SUPER, ALT keys** to follow standard ANSI layout
-- Changed right space key to be shift
+- **Move symbol keys from raise to lower layer** to make pressing them with shift easier
+- **Add arrow keys to raised layer** on `jkl;`
+- **Remove duplicated and strangely placed keys**, which originally came from the planck base
 - Removed dvorak and colemak layers

-Planned changes:
-- change RAISE or LOWER layer to contain standard symbols
-- add arrow keys to a layer
+- Add right control/alt/super/app keys on adjust layer
-- ensure all normal symbols are accessible (such as colon)